jgoulah/blog/content/post/mgmt/defining-your-hiring-process.md

 First things first you need candidates to talk to!
 So how do you find people to talk to?
 The best candidates are going to come from your own network, otherwise you're going to dive into the magic art of candidate sourcing.
 The very easiest way to source is to find and use recruiters.
-Going a recruiter you can trust that you find through friends in your network is probably the best approach.
+Going with a recruiter you can trust that you find through friends in your network is probably the best approach.
 Recruiters generally charge about 20-25% of the candidates starting salary.
 Some will be volume oriented (sending you tons of resumes/candidates to review) and others will